Skip to content

 For more detailed information about the most common types of flies found in North Carolina, visit our species pages.
 Understanding why flies bite and how to manage them can help you stay comfortable, even when the weather changes.

 Why Do Flies Bite Before Is Starts Raining?
-Serving Charlotte, Raleigh, Greensboro, and Durham
+Serving Charlotte, Raleigh, Greensboro, Durham, and Virginia

 Winston-Salem | Fayetteville | Cary | Wilmington | High Point | Jacksonville | Chapel Hill | Huntersville | Apex | Wake Forest | Morrisville | Holly Springs | Chesapeake | Suffolk VA | Norfolk VA | Newport News VA | Hampton VA